immosmart/remoteall/README.md

 * session_id(string) - `uniqueSessionId`
 * emit_data(json|string|number`) - data to send

+### MultiSession

+Clients can be connected to additional sessions

+    ra.addSession('additionalSessionId')
+    ra.addSession('additionalSessionId2')

+also clients can disconnect from session(s)

+    ra.addSession('additionalSessionId2')

+Next code will be recieved by clients connected to session with `additionalSessionId` only

+    ra.sendCode('CODE_YYY','additionalSessionId')

 ## Example

 @see [example with JS and NonJS(POST) Remote Controller](https://github.com/immosmart/remoteall/blob/master/example/client_and_rc/)